lifestyle • 23 Sep, 2016

 PANAM THE BACKROOM - Keep Calm, Play Board Games

 Vibes: “We want Backroom to be a chill place where people can hang out, have a nice meal, drink good beers and play board games,” co-owner Khiem describes.
-Panam is also brand new, so don’t miss its grand opening on October 7.
+At the time of writing Panam was brand new, so hopefully you were at its grand opening on October 7.

 The Brew: Choice is good, but sometimes we don’t feel like making difficult decisions.
 Whilst Backroom's menu isn't as big as some of our other headliners, there's something for everyone on their hand-picked list of options.